mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/securing-your-cluster/index.md

 # Security zones

-At the highest level we can distinguish three security zones in a DC/OS deployment, namely the admin, private, and public security zones.
+At the highest level we can distinguish three security zones in a DC/OS deployment: admin, private, and public.

 ## Admin zone